parvathycec/Timeline2GUI/README.md

 pip install -r requirements.txt

 This command should automatically install all the dependencies.
-If you face any issue with installation, run the following command in the command line.

-python -m pip install -e git://github.com/dmnfarrell/pandastable.git@pandastable#egg=pandastable

 Command to run the tool in command line: